Sidorakh/http.gml/2.2.x/http.md

 | - | - | - |
 | options | [Struct.HttpOptions](http.md?id=structhttpoptions) | The options struct associated with this request |

+Returns: Nothing

 ## Function\<ProgressCallback>

-A function called while an HTTP request is in progress, that takes the following parameters
+A user-defined function called while an HTTP request is in progress, that takes the following parameters

 | Name | Type | Description |
 | - | - | - |
 | content_length | Real | Size of the content, in bytes |
 | size_downloaded | Real | Size of content downloaded, in bytes |
 | options | [Struct.HttpOptions](http.md?id=structhttpoptions) |  The options struct associated with this request, including response headers if they were received |

+Returns: Nothing